To More Inquiry

 Thrissur Pooram is one of the most celebrated festivals celebrated in the state of Kerala in the month of Medam according to the Malayalam calendar when the moon rises with the Pooram star in April/May as per the Gregorian calendar.
 This wonderful festival was started by Raja Rama Verma and can be witnessed at the Vadakkunnathan temple.
 Lord Shiva is considered the presiding deity of this festival.
 Processions are sent by the temples to pay obeisance to Lord Shiva.

 Thrissur Pooram starts with flag hoisting and is followed by fireworks on the fourth day- Sample Vedikettu.
 The last day is called the Pakal Pooram and on this day the idol is taken back to their respective temples and the festival is further concluded by fireworks.
 Thrissur Pooram is known as the festival of festivals.
-So make sure to visit Kerala during this auspicious festival and become a part of it and grab some beautiful memories to cherish for a lifetime.
+So make sure to visit Kerala during this auspicious festival become a part of it and grab some beautiful memories to cherish for a lifetime.

 5. Ugadi